istio/istio/tests/util/golinter/README.md

 [whitelist.go](whitelist.go).
 Rule ID is defined in [lint_rules.go](lint_rules.go). multiple rule IDs are delimited by comma.
 You could also specify file path in regex.

-If you don't want to apply any rule to a file path, you can choose `AllRules`.
+If you don't want to apply any rule to a file path, you can choose `SkipAllRules`.

 # Run golinter
 There are two ways to run this linter.